-As of the end of the year, the District's governmental funds reported combined ending fund balances of \$7,791,764 which is an increase of \$481,321 (6.6 percent) from the prior year.
+As of the end of the year, the District's governmental funds reported combined ending fund balances of \$8,026,393 which is an increase of \$186,993 (2.4 percent) from the prior year.

 The General Fund is the chief operating fund of the District.
-At the end of the fiscal year, the unassigned fund balance of the General Fund was \$3,007,271.
-As a measure of the General Fund's liquidity, it may be useful to compare the General Fund to total budgeted expenditures of the next fiscal year.
-The unassigned fund balance represents 15.8 percent of the 2020-2021 budgeted expenditures, which is in line with the Government Finance Officers Association recommended range.
-During the fiscal year, the District's General Fund total fund balances increased by \$539,007.
+At the end of the fiscal year, the unassigned fund balance of the General Fund was \$4,192,234.
+As a measure of the General Fund's liquidity, it may be useful to compare the General Fund's unassigned fund balance to total budgeted expenditures of the next fiscal year.
+The unassigned fund balance represents 21 percent of the 2021-2022 budgeted expenditures, which is in line with the Government Finance Officers Association recommended range.
+When the district approves a real estate tax increase, the District decreases its unassigned fund balance to 8 percent, per statutory limit.
+During the fiscal year, the District's General Fund total fund balances increased by \$194,416.
 Key factors that contributed to this increase were as follows: